criticalfault/nullsheen_main_site/content/posts/ghostbusters-rpg-with-shadowrun.md

 Is your character a mystic or psychic?
 If so, you will want to put either rank one or two into Mysticism/Psionics.
 This allows your character to tap into the mystic abilities locked in the inner recesses of the human mind.
 On top of that, there is a difference between Mysticism/Psionics at rank one or two.
 This affects the strength of your abilities.
 Fully-Active, Semi-Active, and None are explained below.

 #### Fully-Active
-Whether you were born awakened or had a near death experience that opened your eyes to what was really going on, you can do and sense things far beyond that what a normal person can.
+Whether you were born awakened or had a near death experience that opened your eyes to what was really going on, you can do and sense things far beyond that which a normal person can.
 At this level you can use and do anything listed under Mysticism chapter.
 This allows you 40 mystic points.

 #### Semi-Active
-Same as above only, you can’t quite seem to get the hang of the more powerful arts.
-Or maybe you simply just don’t know about them, whichever the case, you can’t seem to handle any of the powers listed with an asterisk by them.
+Same as above, only you can't quite seem to get the hang of the more powerful arts.
+Or maybe you simply don't know about them; whichever case, you can't handle any of the powers listed with an asterisk by them.
 This allows you 20 mystic points.

 #### None
 If your character isn’t mystically or psychically active you still get a power score.
 To find your power score roll dice equal to your rank.
-Your character can still use magical spells or items they happened to find, however they can’t learn the mystic skills.
+Your character can still use magical spells or items they happen to find, however they can’t learn the mystic skills.

 ### Skills
 Choosing your skills is very important.
 After all, the equipment used by the GB is far from standard issue for anyone who isn’t trained specially by Ghostbusters.
 This emphasizes that skills do, in fact, make the man.
 Skills are divided into two different types: active and knowledge skills.
 Active skills are the things your character knows how to do.
-These can be anything from building a car to firing a proton wand.
+These can be anything from building a car to firing a neutrona wand.
 Knowledge skills are things your character knows about.
 These can range from parapsychology to mythologies, ancient Middle Eastern religions, or just recent TV shows.
 Whatever you may want to claim your character knows, just make sure the GM approves it and has it noted somewhere.
-Having the GM know what your character knows can help him or her prepare evidence or clues that only your character with his special knowledge would pick up.
+Having the GM know what your character knows can help them prepare evidence or clues that only your character with his special knowledge would pick up.
 While there are infinite skills your character can have, some may have special rules.
 This will be discussed in detail in the Skills section of this book.

 ### Attributes
-Attributes are your character physical and mental abilities.
+Attributes are your character's physical and mental abilities.
 They determine how well your character is equipped in several aspects of human existence.
 Attributes are divided into six different stats: body, brains, brawn, cool, moves, and will.
 No attribute may be above six at character creation.

 #### Body
 Body defines your character’s ability to resist or soak damage.
 This also dictates how much damage he can sustain before dying.
 A player calculates their character’s hit points by multiplying their body by five.
 If at any time a character’s hit points are reduced to the negative of their body stat, they are dead.
 For any disputes on damage consequences, refer to the Damage, Injury and Death section of this book.